top of page

 • Over 2 million streams across platforms

-• Released two full-length albums and five EPs
+• Released third full-length albums and five EPs